ac339/OverwatchLeagueAPI/README.md

 # OverwatchLeagueAPI
 A C# wrapper for the Overwatch League API.

+**NOTICE:**
+On July 20, 2018, the Overwatch League commissioner, Nate Nanzer, [made a post on Reddit.com](https://www.reddit.com/r/Competitiveoverwatch/comments/8z8ysf/the_dream_comes_true_match_stats_are_finally_here/e2p4tcl/) stating that the official API isn't quite ready for public consumption at this time.
+As such, work on this wrapper will recommence once Blizzard are ready to officially release their API to the public! 😀

 ## Requirements
 - .NET Standard 2.0
 - Newtonsoft's [Json.NET](https://www.newtonsoft.com/json) library - v.
 11.0.2